 First, install the extension for Chrome or Firefox.
 Make sure you've enabled the extension in incognito mode.
 Then, visit any website using hCaptcha and solve a captcha.
 As of version 2.0.3, you can redeem these tokens on websites using hCaptcha.

 Once you've got the extension installed, click here (or on any hCaptcha-using website) to earn passes:

 Please note: this feature is currently in beta, and may not work for all websites and users all of the time.
 In the event that it is not enabled or does not work for a particular user, the behavior will simply fall back to the standard hCaptcha experience with no loss of functionality.
-We expect to take it out of beta during November 2019.

 A new icon will appear next to your URL bar.
 Now visit a website using hCaptcha.
 It will look like this: